Collections

 - see indexing for details.quantization_config

-- see quantization for details.vectors
+- see quantization for details.vectors_config

 - vector-specific configuration, including individualhnsw_config